roshayer/nltk-nlp-project/README.md

 # NLP Project using NLTK

-Datasets:
+Dataset: Google App Reviews (Web scraping)

-This is a project that was implemented as a part of my Software Requirements Engineering course in my university.
-Exploratory data analysis was performed on the following datasets.
-The two split ratios of training, validation and test: 80-10-10 and 60-20-20 were used for analyzing the dataset.
-Linear Regression, Support Vector Machine and Random Forest algorithms were used to implement GridSearchCV to find optimal hyperparameters.
+Natural Language Processing approach using NLTK library was used to extract relevant data from Google Reviews for specific apps.
+Sentiment analysis was performed to assess the tone of the reviews.
+LDA was used to rank the common topics that were present in the reviews.